Iran–United Kingdom relations: Pahlavi era

+Contemporary era

-After the coup, scores of Iranian political activists from the National and Communist parties were jailed or killed.
+In 1951, the Iranians nationalized the oil through a parliamentary bill on 21 March 1951.
+This caused a lot of tension between Iran and the UK.
+After the events of 1953, scores of Iranian political activists from the National and Communist parties were jailed or killed.
 This coup only added to the deep mistrust towards the British in Iran.
-It has since been very common in Iranian culture to mistrust British government; a good example is the character of Uncle in the television show My Uncle Napoleon.
+It has since been very common in Iranian culture to mistrust British government.

 The end of World War II brought the start of American dominance in Iran's political arena, and with an anti-Soviet Cold War brewing, the United States quickly moved to convert Iran into an anti-communist bloc, thus considerably diminishing Britain's influence on Iran for years to come.
 Operation Ajax and the fall of Prime Minister Mosaddegh was perhaps the last of the large British involvements in Iranian politics in the Pahlavi era.

-The Shah of Iran Mohammad Reza Pahlavi paid a state visit to the United Kingdom in May 1959.
-Queen Elizabeth II of the United Kingdom paid a state visit to Iran in March 1961.

-The British forces began to withdraw from the Gulf in 1968.
-This was done, quite literally, out of pure economic considerations.
-The British simply could not afford the costs of administration.
+The British forces began to withdraw from Persian Gulf in 1968.
+This was done out of economic considerations as the British simply could not continue to afford the costs of administration.
 (See also East of Suez).
 As part of this policy, in 1971, the then British government decided not to support the Shah and eventually, the patronage of the United Kingdom ended, and consequently, this role was filled by the US.